Premises Liability Lawyer in Spartanburg, SC

 What Is Premises Liability?

 Premises liability is the area of law that deals with injuries caused by unsafe property conditions.
-These cases are based on the idea that property owners and those responsible for maintaining a property must take reasonable steps to keep visitors safe.
+These cases are based on the idea that property owners and those responsible for maintaining a property must take reasonable steps to keep lawful visitors safe.

 That does not mean every injury on someone else’s property automatically creates a claim.
 But when a dangerous condition existed, the responsible party knew or should have known about it, and someone was injured as a result, there may be grounds for a premises liability case.
-Common premises liability claims may involve:

 • Slip and fall accidents